absmach/magistrala-docs/docs/blogs/user-guide.md

 **Note:** This process will compile the binaries into the `<project_root>/build` directory.
 If the `$GOBIN` environment variable is set, the binaries will also be copied to the `go/bin` directory.

-To start Magistrala Docker services, execute the following command from the project's root directory:
+To start SuperMQ Docker services, execute the following command from the project's root directory:

 ```bash
 make run
 ```

-Magistrala offers multiple interaction options, including a CLI, SDK, HTTP API, and UI, catering to different user preferences and use cases.
+SuperMQ offers multiple interaction options, including a CLI, SDK, HTTP API, and UI, catering to different user preferences and use cases.

 ### Using the CLI

-Magistrala's Command Line Interface (CLI) provides a powerful way to interact with the platform.
+SuperMQ's Command Line Interface (CLI) provides a powerful way to interact with the platform.
 There are many commands available through the CLI.
-For more information, refer to the [Magistrala CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/).
+For more information, refer to the [SuperMQ CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/).
 To explore available commands and get usage details, run:

 ```bash
 magistrala-cli --help